 - Completion of 30 semester credits with a minimum GPA of 3.00

 - Complete certain core courses with specified minimum grades (see department for more information)

 - Pass a criminal background check (this should be done one semester before applying)

-- Pass the Praxis II elementary education content knowledge exam (this should be done at least one semester prior to applying)
+- Pass at least two sections of the Praxis II Elementary Education Multisubjects Exam.
+(This should be done at least one semester prior to applying.)

 International students have additional admissions requirements.

 Utah Association for the Education of the Young – USU: This association’s main goal is to improve the quality of early childhood education for young children and their families through activities and experiences that improve professional practices in early childhood education, build public understanding and support, and build and maintain a strong, diverse, and inclusive organization.